Bringing tales of Clifton Suspension Bridge to life

 How Calvium Helped

-Calvium developed Bridge Tales to offer an information providing solution that people can access at any time.
-The app provides a great platform to talk to visitors about important events, architectural features and geography in a spot where they are able to see the things they are referring to.
+Calvium developed the Bridge Tales App to be an information providing solution that people can access at any time.
+The app provides a great platform to talk to visitors about important events, architectural features and locative, geographical information.

 Furthermore, as technology partners, Calvium guided the UWE students in using the AppTrail designer software to build the app.
 Using the well designed framework, the students were able to mark out areas on the map and upload their content.
 They were then able to use our testing platform, AppFurnace to rapidly prototype and see their app in action.
-Our experience and process in working with non technical producers was therefore instrumental.
+Calvium’s experience of working with non-technical producers was instrumental in the success of this process.

 Calvium were really supportive of the project: the students were given an induction in AppTrails and extra support when they got a bit stuck.
 There were well defined deadlines to stick to and the development process has been incredibly smooth and straightforward.